 MSDS sheet revisions.
 Although MSDS sheets need not be submitted annually, they must be revised and resubmitted if they require a revision based on increased chemical quantities at the facility or new chemicals becoming subject to MSDS requirements.

 Nonchemical industries.
 Nonchemical industries are still subject to many of the requirements of EPCRA.
-The application of EPCRA generally depends on the presence of certain chemicals at a facility and not the industry associated with the facility (except with TRI reporting, which relies on SIC codes).
+The application of EPCRA generally depends on the presence of certain chemicals at a facility and not the industry associated with the facility (except with toxic release inventory reporting, which relies on SIC codes).

 The easiest way to defend EPCRA violations is by voluntarily reporting them under EPA’s Audit Policy, which allows entities to make voluntary disclosures of violations in exchange for penalty reductions.
-The Audit Policy is discussed in more detail in the Environmental Compliance Processes section.
+The Audit Policy is discussed in more detail in the Environmental Compliance Plans & EPA’s Audit Policy section.
 Under EPA’s eDisclosure system, EPA’s response to disclosures will differ depending on whether a violation falls into Tier 1 or Tier 2 (unrelated to the Tier I and Tier II inventory information discussed above).
 Tier 1 disclosures cover most EPCRA violations that meet all nine criteria of the Audit Policy, but do not include EPCRA violations with significant economic benefit or CERCLA Section 103/EPCRA Section 304 emergency release notification violations.
-If the violation qualifies as Tier 1, the eDisclosure system will automatically issue an electronic Notice of Determination (NOD), confirming the resolution of the violations without a civil penalty (as long as the disclosure submission is complete and accurate).
-If a disclosure does not qualify as Tier 1, it will be treated as a Tier 2 disclosure, and EPA will issue an electronic Acknowledgement Letter to confirm receipt of the submission.
+If the violation qualifies as Tier 1, the eDisclosure system will automatically issue an electronic notice of determination, confirming the resolution of the violations without a civil penalty (as long as the disclosure submission is complete and accurate).
+If a disclosure does not qualify as Tier 1, it will be treated as a Tier 2 disclosure, and EPA will issue an electronic acknowledgement letter to confirm receipt of the submission.
 EPA will determine penalty mitigation eligibility if and when it considers taking an enforcement action for the disclosed violations.

-Other common defenses are discussed in the enforcement section below (Part III).
+Other common defenses are discussed in the enforcement section (Part III).

 Occupational Safety and Health Act

-The Occupational Safety and Health Act of 1970 (the Act) created the Occupational Safety and Health Administration (OSHA), a subdivision of the United States Department of Labor.
+The Occupational Safety and Health Act of 1970 created OSHA, a subdivision of the United States Department of Labor.
 OSHA is designed to “[t]o assure safe and healthful working conditions for working men and women . . . by providing for research, information, education, and training in the field of occupational safety and health . . . .”
 While OSHA regulates a wide array of industries and activities, this section will focus on environmental hazards and related employer requirements.

-OSHA imposes a “general duty” on employers to maintain a safe working environment, and requires certain industries to comply with specific regulations.
+OSHA imposes a “general duty” on employers to maintain a safe working environment and requires certain industries to comply with specific regulations.
 Violations are discovered through routine inspections, whistleblowers, and news events.
 Notably, whistleblowers who have been fired or otherwise disciplined for reporting unsafe work conditions may file a complaint with OSHA.
-As of 2011, more than half of OSHA’s enforcement actions dealt with construction sites; a quarter are related to manufacturing; the final quarter spans a variety of industries, including oil and gas field services.
-OSHA mainly regulates manufacturing activities such as plastic production, sheet metal, structural metal fabrication, metal stamping, and shipwright services.

 Even workplaces that are not covered by a specific set of regulations are subject to OSHA regulation under the “general duty” clause.
 Under this clause, OSHA places a general duty on employers in situations where no standard currently exists to provide a work environment free of “recognized hazards that are causing or are likely to cause death or serious physical harm.”
 Courts broadly construe this duty because it is specifically triggered by a lack of regulation and is therefore often invoked in novel situations.
 As a corollary to the general duty clause, employees have the right to refuse to work in the face of serious injury or death.